OpenMendel/SnpArrays.jl/docs/src/index.md

-    4.090297569187614e-12
+    4.089653594314714e-11

-In this example, the Float64 matrix fits into memory so Matrix{Float64}-vector multiplication (highly optimized BLAS) is much faster than the SnpBitMatrix-vector multiplication.
+In this example, the Float64 matrix fits into memory so the SnpBitMatrix-vector multiplication is much slower than Matrix{Float64}-vector multiplication (highly optimized BLAS).

 ```julia